Inside the Most Impressive Backyard Roller Coaster I’ve Ever Seen: Little Thunder

 900 feet of track and a max speed of about 25 mph.
 Enough wood to built a house, and 9 water pumps for the fountains and effects.
 40,000 square feet of 2″ foam building a 24 foot tall mountain.

-Add to this the fact that Sean and his family, along with dozens of volunteers, built it all over just a few months.
+And Sean and his family, along with dozens of volunteers, built it all over just a few months.
+Amazing.

 If you want to learn more about the project, subscribe to Magictecture on Youtube.
 Sean posted a bunch of fantastic behind the scenes videos, as well as several detailing their approach to making rides.
 If you’re as impressed by their work as I am, you should also support them on Patreon.